Technigo/project-business-site/README.md

 # Business Site

 This is my business-site project.
-It's a one-pager created for my sisters art.
+It's a one-pager created for my sisters art (only a mockup).
 As the assignment said, it contains a hero image, an accordion for FAQ and a form.
 I also added a few cards displaying art for sale.

 ## The problem